 How much does the program cost?

-Our program is covered by Medicare, Commercial insurance and some Medicaid plans.
+Our program is covered by Medicare, commercial insurance, and some Medicaid plans.
 Costs vary depending on specific health insurance policies.
 We offer insurance verifications as part of our intake process so specific costs can be determined.

 How many groups a day are offered?

-We provide 3 groups per treatment day.
+We provide three groups per treatment day.

 How many people are in a group?